 - CAM providers may not market treatment directed at patients/ conditions regulated by Sections 5,6 and 7 in the Act No 64.

 The government does not take responsibility for claims for compensation after injuries sustained by CAM treatment from non-medically qualified CAM providers.
-If the CAM provider is medically qualified and the CAM treatment is considered adequately integrated into the relevant treatment offered by the official health care services, the Act on Patient Injury Compensation (Pasientskadeloven) may be applicated and such compensation covered.
+If the provider is medically qualified and the CAM treatment is considered adequately integrated into the relevant treatment offered by the official health care services, the Act on Patient Injury Compensation (Pasientskadeloven) may apply and such compensation covered.

 For example, claims following an injury sustained during acupuncture treatment from a physiotherapist may be covered, if it is in line with and considered an integral part of physiotherapy treatment usually given inside the official health care system.
 However, if a medically qualified professional mainly offers CAM treatment outside the official health services, such claims will not be covered by this Act.
 This will be especially true if the status as an medically qualified health professional is used in the promotion of the CAM treatment.
 The governmental agency Norwegian System of Patient Injury Compensation (NPE) offers specific assessments about this topic to healthcare providers.

-CAM providers who have listed themselves in the official ALTBAS registry are required to have a company listed in the Register of Business Enterprises; hold a membership in a government-approved practitioner's organization; and must have a valid liability insurance against any claims for injuries sustained in their CAM practise.
+CAM providers who have listed themselves in the ALTBAS Registry of CAM Providers are required to have a company listed in the Register of Business Enterprises; hold a membership in a government-approved practitioner's association; and must have a valid liability insurance against any claims for injuries sustained in their CAM practise.
 Listing in ALTBAS is voluntary.